 1. Systems must have the right components to allow setbacks

 The existing system must have the ability to adjust airflow rates while maintaining pressurization requirements.
-Air-Handling units must have variable speed supply fans; exhaust fans and return fans; and pressure independent control of supply and return air to spaces typically using variable air volume (VAV) terminals and DDC controls.
+Air-Handling units must have variable speed supply fans; exhaust fans and return fans; and pressure-independent control of supply and return air to spaces typically using variable air volume (VAV) terminals and DDC controls.

 2. Occupancy Control Options Vary, Hospital Staff must buy-in

-There are multiple ways to determine if a space is un-occupied, some options include the use of occupancy sensors, local push button controls, or both.
+There are multiple ways to determine if a space is unoccupied, some options include the use of occupancy sensors, local push button controls, or both.
 Occupancy sensors should default to occupied mode during a sensor failure.
 Push button controls can be used to activate an OR for surgery or used as a local override at the nurse station.
 Pilot lights can be added to push buttons to provide visual notification that the OR is ready for occupancy.
-Proving a way for human intervention or override can provide a sense of much needed control for the staff and flexibility during unique circumstances.
+Proving a way for human intervention or override can provide a sense of much-needed control for the staff and flexibility during unique circumstances.
 Staff should be trained so there is confidence in the system.

 3. Space pressure control must be maintained

-ORs must remain a positive pressure to surrounding spaces, even when unoccupied, and space pressure relationships within surrounding spaces must not be compromised by reduced airflow rates.
+ORs must remain a positive pressure on surrounding spaces, even when unoccupied, and space pressure relationships within surrounding spaces must not be compromised by reduced airflow rates.
 Maintaining space pressure is not that difficult in a static (constant volume) system.
 It becomes more complicated in a variable volume system and space pressure balancing should be carefully thought out and reviewed.

 4. Space temperature and humidity should be maintained during setbacks

 When an OR is switched to Occupied mode, the air change rate can be increased in a matter of seconds with little or no perceivable change in environmental conditions to the operating team.
 Temperature and humidity setpoints could take minutes or hours to recover from a setback condition.
 For most facilities this is unacceptable.
-Instead space temperature and humidity requirements should be maintained at all times to avoid disruptions to operations.
+Instead, space temperature and humidity requirements should be maintained at all times to avoid disruptions to operations.

 Are Setbacks Right In Your Operating Room?

-Airflow reductions and setback strategies for ORs can provide significant energy savings in healthcare facilities, especially where existing ORs operate with constant airflow, temperature and humidity setpoints.
+Airflow reductions and setback strategies for ORs can provide significant energy savings in healthcare facilities, especially where existing ORs operate with constant airflow, temperature, and humidity setpoints.
 The potential savings will vary depending on the existing system configuration and local code requirements.
 Hospital staff must have complete buy-in to the new system operation and receive proper training.
 This strategy is just one of the many ways to reduce operating costs in your operating room suite.